Betelgeitze/blutspender/README.md

 I use the cheapest PostgreDB & Containers.
 Still I pay 28€ per month for them

 ### P.S:
 I know that Deployment part is not very well described, but it would take a lot of time to go through each and every step.
 In case you need help, just contact me.
 However, I am not a real deployment expert and deploying to AWS was a big headache for me.
 However, I will try my best in case you have questions

+Somehow I could not make it work using AWS Lambda, that is why I am using containers instead

 ## Feedback:
 If you have proposals about bot improvements, please let me know.
 Thanks!